 Free and low priced abundantly available parking goes much against the principles of Transit Oriented Planning aimed at compact development along transport corridors.

 Maximizing development around transit nodes or corridors by providing new development and housing within a 10-minute walk from transit stations or stops is the need of the hour.
 And cutting down on parking requirements not only will improve the ridership of public transport but add to placemaking with walkable streets and mix-use dynamic neighbourhoods.

-Tel Aviv has recently cut down 10,000 parking spaces in the city to enable construction of infrastructure for public transport.
-The reduction in parking standards in Tel Aviv is aimed at setting differential parking tariffs as per demand and reducing share of private cars.
+Tel Aviv has recently cut down 10,000 parking spaces in the city to enable the construction of infrastructure for public transport.
+The reduction in parking standards in Tel Aviv is aimed at setting differential parking tariffs as per demand and reducing the share of private cars.

 Mumbai, Bangalore and Delhi are among the top 10 most congested cities as per 2020 TomTom’s traffic index though the congestion is lower than 2019 owning to Covid 19 pandemic and push towards home working.

-Bangalore BBMP recently announced the Parking Policy 2.0 for issuing on-street parking permits in residential areas.
+Bangalore BBMP recently announced Parking Policy 2.0 for issuing on-street parking permits in residential areas.
 Though the parking permit rates announced are on the lower side but it indicates a policy move to freeing road space from a haphazard parking mess.